apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Fed decision and inflation reports will rock markets**
+**EU elections: Millions head to polls on final day as right seeks surge**

-You can read more about it [here](https://www.thestreet.com/investing/fed-decision-and-inflation-reports-will-rock-markets).
+You can read more about it [here](https://www.bbc.com/news/articles/cd114d035j3o).

 ## Requirements
 - Python 3.8